 10. After reading a review, 50% of consumers will visit the companies website.

-11. 82% of Americans say they seek recommendations from friends and family before making a purchase.
+11. More than 80% of Americans say they seek recommendations from friends and family before making a purchase.

 12. 94% of online shoppers reported that a negative review has convinced them to avoid visiting a business.